thepirat000/Audit.NET/README.md

 # Audit.NET
-A small framework to audit an operation being executed.
+A small framework to audit executing operations in .NET.

 Generate an [audit log](https://en.wikipedia.org/wiki/Audit_trail) with evidence for reconstruction and examination of activities that have affected specific operations or procedures.